alexandrebelli/Machine-Learning/README.md

-# Small-Projects
+# Machine Learning

-In this directory, you will find small projects in Machine Learning, or just data analysis with Python.
+In this directory, you will find small projects using Machine Learning algorithms in Python.